 If you are in an extremely vulnerable group, at high risk of severe covid-19 infection, please do not book an appointment with us.
 You should take advice from your NHS team with regards to which of your face to face antenatal appointments are essential, and which can be conducted by telephone.
 This includes those who are pregnant AND have other health problems that make them extremely vulnerable, such as those with severe asthma or significant heart disease.
 Equally if you have a household member who is in an extremely vulnerable group we advise you to limit your attendances at appointments to only those strictly necessary.
 You can read more about this here.

 The Association of Early Pregnancy Units has released a statement which highlights that some NHS early pregnancy units may not be able to offer active miscarriage management should you be found at your scan to have a non-viable pregnancy.
 Please be aware of this when booking a private early pregnancy scan.

 We are now closed to bookings for 4D and gender scans, which do not have a medical need.

-We are now restricting guests to 1 partner or support person only, and children should not be brought to your appointment unless you are unable to obtain childcare for them.
-We will be contacting you prior to your appointment to check that no-one coming has had cough or fever within the last 7 days and nor has any of their household within the last 14 days.
-Please do not bring anyone with you who has significant health problems or is elderly and could be put at risk.
+We are no longer allowing partners or children at appointments.
+We will be contacting you prior to your appointment to check that you have not had a cough or fever within the last 7 days and nor has any of your household within the last 14 days.

 Our Coronavirus policy we are reviewing daily, and is subject to change at any time.